tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/05-inputs-01/README.md

     * Print a string of "Please wait 10 min for your " concatenated with the variable `food_prompt`.

-    * If `question_sandwich` is false, print a string of "If you don't want a sandwich what are you here for?!"
+    * If `question_sandwich` is false, print a string of "If you don't want a sandwich, what are you here for?!"

 ---